AndRossi/Kelpie/README.md

 ## Explanations

-When explaining a _tail_ prediction <_h_, _r_, _t_>, Kelpie identifies the smallest set of training facts mentioning _h_ that are instrumental to that prediction; analogously, a _head_ prediction <_h_, _r_, _t_> would be explained with a combination of the training facts mentioning _t_.
-Under this broad definition, Kelpie supports two explanation scenarios: _necessary_ explanations and _sufficient_ explanations.
+Under the broad definition described above, Kelpie supports two explanation scenarios: _necessary_ explanations and _sufficient_ explanations.

-- Given a _tail_ prediction <_h_, _r_, _t_>, a **necessary explanation** is the smallest set of training facts featuring _h_ such that, if we remove them from the training set and re-train the model from scratch, the model will not be able to identify _t_ as the top-ranking tail.
+* Given a _tail_ prediction <_h_, _r_, _t_>, a **necessary explanation** is the smallest set of training facts featuring _h_ such that, if we remove them from the training set and re-train the model from scratch, the model will not be able to identify _t_ as the top-ranking tail.
 In other words, a necessary explanation is the smallest set of _h_ facts that have made possible for the model to pick the correct tail.
 An analogous definition can be derived for head predictions.

-- Given a _tail_ prediction <_h_, _r_, _t_>, a **sufficient explanation** is the smallest set of training facts featuring _h_ such that, if we add them to random entities _c_ for which the model does not predict <_c_, _r_, _t_>, and we retrain the model from scratch, the model will start predicting <_c_, _r_, _t_> too.
+* Given a _tail_ prediction <_h_, _r_, _t_>, a **sufficient explanation** is the smallest set of training facts featuring _h_ such that, if we add them to random entities _c_ for which the model does not predict <_c_, _r_, _t_>, and we retrain the model from scratch, the model will start predicting <_c_, _r_, _t_> too.
 In other words, a necessary explanation is the smallest set of _h_ facts make it possible to extend the prediction to any other entity in the graph.
 An analogous definition can be derived for head predictions.

 ## Environment and Prerequisites